pre-vert/Borrowable-limit-order-book/SPEC.md

 ## Actors

 - Makers: only place orders, receive interest
-- Makers/borrowers: place orders and borrow from other-side orders (borrowers for short), pay interest rate
+- Makers/borrowers: place orders and borrow from other-side orders (borrowers for short), pay interest
-- Takers: take orders
+- Takers: take orders on the book and exchange at limit price
 - Keepers: liquidate borderline positions due to growing interest rate

-## Rules
+## :closed-book: Rules

 - Taking an order liquidates all positions which borrow from it
 - Cancelling an order cannot liquidate positions, only relocate them on the order book